 Rachel is from Long Beach, Calif., and entered the FAIT Fellowship program as she began her Master of Science in Information Systems Technology program at George Washington University.
 She successfully completed the Fellowship and is now a Foreign Service Information Management Specialist.
-You can view this interview on video here.

 Thinking of the overall FAIT Fellowship program experience over the past 2 years, can you describe how the program has affected you either personally or professionally?